After-Shock/Cloudbox-wiki/Prerequisites.md

 ## 1. Presumptions

-* Cloudbox assumes you have a basic understanding of Linux, Docker containers, Torrents / Usenet, Sonarr, Radarr, and Plex.
+Cloudbox assumes you have a basic understanding of Linux, Docker containers, Torrents, Usenet, Sonarr, Radarr, and Plex.

+The guides in this wiki are only meant to setup some Cloudbox specific settings into the various apps that are installed (e.g. Sonarr, Radarr, Plex, etc).

+If you need to learn more about them, you can easily find a ton of guides about them online.

 ## 2. Dedicated Server